 The NCES CIP (Classification of Instructional Programs) is referenced as: 50:0404: Industrial and Product Design.
 (See: https://nces.ed.gov/ipeds/cipcode/cipdetail.aspx?y=55&cipid=88699) This is also an accurate classification.

-This course was designed for 1st year community college level students or equivalent.
+This course was designed for 1St year community college level students or equivalent.
 This reviewer found that there is no prerequisite for this course.
-The reviewer finds a direct correlation to the Dynamic Skills Audit and Burning Glass baseline skills as listed in the labor market data.